IISERM/Darwin-Hackathon/index.md

 ## 1. DNA Base counting
 ### Main question
-Shravan Sharth asks you to find the number of As, Ts, Gs, and Cs in the DNA genomic sequence of the coding strand in your BIO 101 class.
+Shravan Sharth asks you to find the number of As, Ts, Gs, and Cs in the DNA genomic sequence of the coding strand in your BIO 101 Class,[here](ATGC.txt)
 ### Side question
 Verify if Chargaff's Rule holds true for this sequence.
 If it is not, why not?
 Assume that this is in fact a real DNA.
 ### Example